 - Do not fall prey to high-pressure pitches from solicitors.
 Legitimate charities allow you time to think about how much — and when — you choose to donate.

 - Be wary of charities that ask for alternate forms of payment.
-Legitimate charities rarely if ever ask you to give by wire transfer.
+Legitimate charities rarely if ever ask you to give by wire transfer, gift card or other non-traditional methods.

 The Kansas Attorney General’s Office is dedicated to consumer protection.
 More information on avoiding charity scams is available on the attorney general’s consumer protection website at www.InYourCornerKansas.org.